import numpy as np

-4 Tabular Data and Basic Data Operations
+import pandas as pd4 Tabular Data and Basic Data Operations

 4.1 Introduction